 At present, radiative recombination is not the dominating loss mechanism in silicon-based photovoltaic devices and is included here for completeness.

-In reality, the particles involved are not non-interacting quasi-free particles and the Auger recombination is enhanced by attractive Coulombic interactions of holes and electrons.
+In reality, the particles involved are not non-interacting quasi-free particles and, consequently, the Auger recombination rate is enhanced by Coulombic interactions of holes and electrons.
 To account for these effects, the Coulomb-enhanced Auger recombination rate enhancement factors geeh and gehh are multiplied by Cn and Cp respectively, giving enhanced Auger coefficients, C*n = Cn.geeh and C*p = Cp.gehh .
 Kerr and Cuevas devised an empirical parameterisation for the intrinsic lifetime at 300 K taking into account Auger processes, radiative recombination according to Schlangenotto et al. , the dopant level and the excess carrier density.
 In that work the Auger recombination rate is given as

 with the intrinsic lifetime (taking into account radiative and Auger processes) given as